api3dao/oev-docs/docs/dev/link-validation.md

 The three steps:

-1. `pnpm dev:build`: When doing a local build VitePress will valid markdown links and does so very well.
+1. `pnpm docs:build`: When doing a local build VitePress will valid markdown links and does so very well.
 Fix them before proceeding.
 This step will also catch bad `src` paths for images.
 It does not validate anchors.
 2. Search the code base for `](#`.
 This will show markdown links that link